Skip to main content

 Mission: Promote public health and safety through regulation and enforcement of responsible medical cannabis practices by patients and commercial licensees.

-Vision: A safe medical marijuana program that is appropriately regulated to support responsible industry growth and innovation.
+Vision: A safe medical cannabis program that is appropriately regulated to support responsible industry growth and innovation.

 Values: Consumer protection, integrity, collaboration, innovation, quality service.